YJack0000/nvim-config/README.md

-# Example_config
+# yjack0000's NvChad Config

-This can be used as an example custom config for NvChad.
-Do check the https://github.com/NvChad/nvcommunity
+This is my personal config for [NvChad](https://nvchad.com/).

+The directory should move to `~/.config/nvim/custom/`.